zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 - I don't have a dog in this race, I just want you to reflect on your decision, since it's an easy choice to default into and then stay in because it's annoying and scary to change.

 ---
+# It's not all about you, is it?
+---

 class: img-caption
 ![thinking](images/thinking.gif)